runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 :::

 ::: warning
-If you set `atlantis/apply` to the mergeable requirement, use the `--gh-allow-mergeable-bypass-apply` flag or set the `ATLANTIS_GH_MERGEABLE_BYPASS_APPLY=true` environment variable.
+If you set `atlantis/apply` to the mergeable requirement, use the `--gh-allow-mergeable-bypass-apply` flag or set the `ATLANTIS_GH_ALLOW_MERGEABLE_BYPASS_APPLY=true` environment variable.
 This flag and environment variable allow the mergeable check before executing `atlantis apply` to skip checking the status of `atlantis/apply`.
 :::

 #### GitLab